Laura Natalia Esquivel

-Laura Natalia Esquivel (born on 18 May 1994 in Buenos Aires, Argentina), known professionally as Laura Esquivel, is an Argentine actress and singer, who gained international popularity for her debut as a child actress in the role of Patricia "Patito" Castro in the popular Argentine children's telenovela, Patito Feo (2007–08).
+Laura Natalia Esquivel (born 18 May 1994 in Buenos Aires, Argentina), known professionally as Laura Esquivel, is an Argentine actress and singer, who gained international popularity for her debut as a child actress in the role of Patricia "Patito" Castro in the popular Argentine children's telenovela, Patito Feo (2007–08).

 Biography

 She is the only daughter born to two doctors in Buenos Aires.
 Her father is a urologist and her mother is a gynecologist.
 Her paternal grandfather, Horacio, who died before she was born, was a set designer.
 She is the only member of her family who is involved in show business.
 Until she was 18 years old, she did not travel or work on sets without one or both of her parents present.
 She had a sheltered upbringing due to her career as a child performer.

 Early career

 From the age of 7, Laura took singing, acting, piano and dance lessons in her native Argentina.
 She was first introduced to the general public on reality-musical format Codigo F.A.M.A.
 Argentina which was aired across Latin America in 2005.
 She was chosen to represent Argentina in the international version of the show and was one of the finalists in 2005.

 Afterwards, she appeared in a tribute to Roberto Gómez Bolaños (Chespirito) in 2005 and in the variety show Sábado Gigante.
 She was also chosen as one of the leads in the musical Peter Pan which had a long run in Buenos Aires.

 In 2005, Argentina's most-watched show, Showmatch, did a segment on talented kids.
 Her segment, in which she sang Disney songs, achieved extremely high ratings and big repercussion.
 Because of that, Marcelo Tinelli offered her a development deal and she was soon chosen as the lead in Patito Feo, a child-oriented telenovela produced by Ideas del Sur.